 History 4.
 History of Today.
-(1947-1948)

-World War I, 1914-1919; its background and immediate causes; the entry of the United States; military operation poison gas and propaganda; peace moves and war aims; the Peace Conference of Paris; the Treaty of Versailles; other peace treaties.
+World War I, 1914-1919; its background and immediate causes; the entry of the United States; military operations; poison gas and propaganda; peace moves and war aims; the Peace Conference of Paris; the Treaty of Versailles; other peace treaties.

-Twenty Years Armistice; the League of Nations; Repartions; the Depression; unrest; national developments in Gree Britain, Ireland, France, the Far East, the United States.
-Second World War, 1939-1945; the background; outbreak
+Twenty Years Armistice; the League of Nations; Reparations; the Depression; unrest; national developments in Great Britain, Ireland, France, the Far East, the United States.

-Second World War, 1939-1945; the background; outbreak of war; the Sitzkrieg, Blitzkrieg; the fall of France, the Batt of Britain; invasion of the Soviet Union; Pearl Harbour and the entry of the United States; the African Campaign; Ital the invasion of Normandy; Victory in Europe; the Atom Bomb; Victory in Japan; the aftermath.
+Second World War, 1939-1945; the background; outbreak of war; the Sitzkrieg, Blitzkrieg; the fall of France, the Battle of Britain; invasion of the Soviet Union; Pearl Harbour and the entry of the United States; the African Campaign; Italy; the invasion of Normandy; Victory in Europe; the Atomic Bomb; Victory in Japan; the aftermath.